DNS-Hackathon-2023/diggin-in/README.md

 # What we tried

-## skylark
+## Starlark

-We found the skylark language which is a minimal set of python.
+We found the Starlark language which is a subset of Python.
 It addresses a few things:

-* security concerns/sandboxed
-* it is python like. so expectation is that this is easy for whoever writes this code
+* sandboxed: we can restrict the library functions so scripts written in Starlark can only do what we permit

+* like Python, so we hope it is more accessible to people writing scripts than alternatives such as Tcl, Lua, Guile, ...

+* Starlark implementations exist in Java and Go (from Google), and Rust (from Facebook); it was designed for the Bazel and Buck build systems

 # By-catch
 You could use something similar to this but without the measurement code, ie. just define the data reduction step